danielwertheim/mycouch/README.md

 The documentation is contained in the [project wiki](https://github.com/danielwertheim/mycouch/wiki).

 # Get up and running with the source code #
-The Sample has been written using Visual Studio 2012, targetting multiple platforms using a portable class library (PCL).
+The Sample has been written using Visual Studio 2012, targetting multiple platforms (.Net40 & .Net45). .Net45 is the mainstream project. .Net4.0 uses Microsofts various portable class library (PCL) for adding missing BCL capabilities, the async HttpClient etc. to .Net4.0.

 Please note. **No NuGet packages are checked in**.
 To get your project up and running you need to install the missing NuGet packages using the provided PowerShell script:

     ps:> .\setup-devenv.ps1